The local information of difference equations: Vanishing cycles and singularities of difference equations

 We show that many reasonable notions of zeroes and poles are equivalent.
-In particular, we can describe when a difference module $M\in \Hol(\ddA)$ has a ``zero'' or a ``pole" in terms of the underlying $\C[z]$-module.
-We prove the following proposition in Section \ref{sec:proofOfWhatIsAZero}.
+In particular, we can describe when a difference module $M\in \Hol(\ddA)$ has a ``zero'' or a ``pole'' in terms of the underlying $\C[z]$-module.